 Rokumon was designed by Mitooka Eiji (水戸岡 鋭治), who also designed JR Kyushu’s sightseeing sleeper train, Seven Stars in Kyushu (ななつ星 in 九州) and Wakayama Dentetsu’s cute Tama Densha Train (たま電車).

-Rokumon’s Train Route
+The Sightseeing Train Rokumon’s Train Route

 Although the sightseeing train Rokumon is owned by Shinano Railway, its travel route doesn’t all belong to the company.
 Departing from Karuizawa, the train changes to JR’s train track at Shinonoi Station (篠ノ井駅).
 Depending on the plan, Rokumon might even stop at Obasute Station.

 On a normal Rokumon train ride, the train will stop at Komoro Station (小諸駅) for 15 minutes for you to make a brief exploration.
-While in Japanese only, you will be given a simple hand-written information sheet about what you can do around the station.
+While in Japanese only, you will be given a simple handwritten information sheet about what you can do around the station.
 The train’s departure time is also printed on that sheet of paper.

 There is a nice little garden/park outside of Komoro Station (the 4th to the 7th photo in the IG post).
 You can also get some fresh produce from the station shop (the 2nd photo in the IG post).
 If you collect station stamps, you can get one from the station’s office.

-Taking Rokumon from Shinano Railway’s Karuizawa Station
+Taking the Sightseeing Train Rokumon from Shinano Railway’s Karuizawa Station

 Like all the sightseeing trains in Japan, Rokumon’s speed isn’t fast.
-While it only takes 30 minutes to travel from Karuizawa to Nagano Station by bullet train, you will have 2 hours on Rokumon to enjoy the scenery along the train track.
+While it only takes 30 minutes to travel from Karuizawa Station to Nagano Station by bullet train, you will have 2 hours on Rokumon to enjoy the scenery along the train track.

 Unlike the more modern JR Karuizawa Station, Shinano Railway’s Karuizawa Station is a reproduction of the old Karuizawa Station, completed at the beginning of the 20th century and demolished when the Shinkansen opened.
-On the 2nd floor of the station, there is a Rokumon Lounge where the sightseeing train’s passengers can relax while waiting until the train’s departure.
+On the 2nd floor of the station, there is a Rokumon Lounge where the sightseeing train’s passengers can relax while waiting for the train’s departure.

 If you take Rokumon from Nagano to Karuizawa, you can utilize the lounge upon arrival.

-Remember we mentioned Rokumon’s design is inspired by the Sanada clan?
+Remember that we mentioned Rokumon’s design is inspired by the Sanada clan?
 The samurai element doesn’t stop at the train’s design.

 Tips: